 If an outside illustrator has created a figure, the Journal reserves the right to modify or redraw it to meet our specifications for publication.
 The author must explicitly acquire all rights to the illustration from the artist in order for us to publish it.
 Credit note for borrowed figures/tables should be provided.

 If photographs of patients are used, either they should not be identifiable or the photographs should be accompanied by written permission to use them.

 4-Supplementary files are essential background to the article, but which are too large or impractical to be included in the printed version.
 ABR produces and posts audio/video casts related to the articles.
 If an author would like to participate in the production of a video cast, please contact the editorial office.
 In addition, authors may be interested in submitting other types of visuals to enhance the article.
 The ABR editors and staff will work with authors who would like to provide animated GIFs, links to database files, or JAVA-applets, for example.

 The editors and staff of ABR adhere to the ethical standards established by the Committee on Publication Ethics (COPE; www.publicationethics.org) and are committed to providing authors with a transparent process in the handling of manuscripts received in the editorial office.
-Any alleged breach of scientific integrity will be adjudicated by COPE.

 In addition, ABR follows the guidance on editorial independence produced by the World Association of Medical Editors (www.wame.org), and subscribes to the tenets of reporting guidelines established by the EQUATOR network (www.equator-network.org/).
 ABR supports the policies of the International Committee of Medical Journal Editors (ICMJE), and the following author instructions follow the ICMJE Uniform Requirements for Manuscripts Submitted to Biomedical Journals, available at www.icmje.org/.
 Manuscript preparation should follow these ICMJE guidelines.